Unit Code: MTH410

 Unit Name: Engineering Mathematics I

-Description: This course forms the foundation of the advanced engineering mathematics techniques that students will learn in the diploma of an engineering program.
-Engineers in the field are required to have good aptitude in studying and producing graphs, and in designing structures.
-In addition, engineers are required to maintain an excellent understanding of both differential and integral calculus, which have wide applications in engineering.
-Applications vary from conducting circuit analysis, interpreting important results in statics, dynamic modelling, to the mechanics of soil response and modelling fluid dynamics.
+Description: This course forms the foundation of the advanced engineering mathematics techniques that students will learn in the diploma of engineering program.
+Engineers in the field are required to have a good aptitude for studying and producing graphs.
+In addition, engineers are required to maintain an excellent understanding of both Differential and Integral Calculus, which have wide applications in Engineering.
+Applications vary from conducting circuit analysis in Electrostatics to interpreting important results in Mechanical, Soil and Fluid Dynamics.

-Prerequisite: Pass in FSLC with pass in Mathematics
+Prerequisite: Pass in FSLC Examination with pass in Mathematics

 Prerequisite Sentence: Minimum Entry Requirement of the programme

 Credit Point: 12

 Offered In: Semester 1